-After completing her degree in Communication, Jennifer Hilzer '04, joined the Walt Disney Corporation as a facilitator.
+After completing her degree in Communication, Jennifer Hilzer '04, joined the Walt Disney Corporation.
+Climbing the ladder with the Disney Corporation, Hilzer is now a top recruiter for Disney in Southern California.

 Emphases: Interpersonal Communication, Journalism/Mass Media, Organizational Communication, Public Speaking"It is